-Tachycardia can be a sign of respiratory distress.
-It can also be a complication of interventions to treat respiratory distress, including suctioning.
+While tachycardia can be a sign of respiratory distress, it also can be a complication of interventions to treat respiratory distress, including suctioning.
 First responders and medical providers must have a clear understanding of the link between tachycardia and suctioning so that they can reduce the risk of patient injuries and improve both long- and short-term outcomes.

 When the blood is poorly oxygenated or an organ is deprived of oxygen, the heart beats at a more rapid rate to increase the flow of oxygenated blood.
 Tachycardia, especially in conjunction with other signs of hypoxia or respiratory distress, can be a signal that a patient needs suctioning.
 Some other suctioning indications include:

 - Signs of respiratory distress such as gasping, increased rate of breathing along with tachycardia, and decreased talking or consciousness

 - In an intubated patient, decreased SpO2, higher positive end-expiratory pressure (PEEP), increased resistance, and higher fraction of inspired oxygen (FiO2).

 - Coarse or rattling breathing sounds in a patient who cannot clear their airway

 - Aspiration, an actively bleeding airway, or high risk of aspiration, such as in a vomiting but unconscious patient

 There are no absolute contraindications to suctioning a patient, but some complications and conditions may increase the risk.
 They include:

 Critically, cardiac arrhythmias may also be a contraindication to suctioning if they get worse during suctioning.
 Monitor a tachycardic patient for worsening arrhythmias during and after any suctioning procedure.